Vaibhav07116/Speech-Emotion-Recognition/README.md

 This project presents a comprehensive comparative analysis of four distinct deep learning architectures for Speech Emotion Recognition (SER).
 The models—CNN+LSTM, Emoformer, Vision Transformer (ViT), and ResNet—are trained and evaluated on the TESS and RAVDESS datasets to determine the most effective and efficient approach for classifying human emotions from audio.

-This work was completed as part of our coursework at VIT Bhopal University.
-The final research paper can be found in this repository (`research paper.pdf`).

 ## 🧑‍💻 Authors

 * **Jasmine Selvakumari Jeya I** (Senior Associate Professor)